good deals on cheap 9mm ammo

-Exotic ammunition is expensive, often inaccurate and unreliable.
-These rounds cost so much ($2-$4 each) that you will never practice with them and thus will not be certain of their reliability and accuracy in your gun.
+Exotic ammunition is expensive, often inaccurate and often unreliable.
+These rounds cost so much ($2-$4 each, or more) that you will never adequately practice with them and thus will not be certain of their reliability and accuracy in your gun.
 This is a big mistake.
-You should not carry a particular type of ammunition until you have fired at least 100 rounds through your semi-automatic gun to ensure reliable feeding.
+You should not carry a particular type of ammunition until you have fired at least 100 rounds through your semi-automatic pistol to ensure reliable feeding.
 (This doesn't apply to revolvers, but you should still fire the ammunition you intend to carry to assure yourself of its accuracy).

-With revolvers feeding is not an issue, of course, but there are other factors to consider.
-The Glaser is designed for easy break-up and minimal penetration, which is great for cutting down ricochet and over-penetration dangers but drastically limits its ability to penetrate light cover between you and your foe.
-A car window, hollow-core door, or even exceptionally thick winter clothing between you and your assailant can cause the Glaser to disintegrate and leave him unharmed.
+The Glaser lightweight, pre-fragmented bullet is designed for easy break-up and minimal penetration.
+This is great for cutting down ricochet and over-penetration dangers, but drastically limits its ability to penetrate light cover between you and your foe.
+A car window, hollow-core door, particle board, or even exceptionally thick winter clothing between you and your assailant can cause the Glaser to disintegrate and leave him unharmed.
 Bad news for you, great news for him.

 However, there are some situations where the Glaser is a good choice.
-I keep my bedside .357 revolver loaded with .38 Special +P Glasers, because I live in a thin-walled apartment building and want to be able to put down an intruder rapidly without worrying about injuring my neighbors.
-I chose .38 over .357 Magnums, because I am likely to be in a just-awakened daze and would rather not be blinded and disoriented by the flash, kick and blast of firing a .357 Magnum, probably in a darkened room.
+I keep my bedside .357 revolver loaded with .38 Special +P Glasers, because I live in a thin-walled apartment building and want to be able to put down an intruder rapidly, without worrying about injuring my neighbors.
+I chose .38 Special over .357 Magnum, because I am likely to be in a just-awakened daze and would rather not be blinded and disoriented by the flash, kick and blast of firing a .357 Magnum in a darkened room.

 Glaser Safety Slugs are available in "Blue" or "Silver" versions.
 The latter are a little heavier for better penetration, but performance is similar.
 I would be happy with either, but Sanow prefers the Silver.
 It's up to you.

 GECO "Blitz Action Trauma" or BAT 9mm rounds from Germany are a proven design.
 Called the "GECO Action Safety" in Europe, this is a high velocity (1400 feet per second) lightweight (86 grain) hollow bullet that has proven itself to be very reliable and successful on the street.
 I recommend them, but they are tough to find.
-Save yourself the trouble and use a good American-made hollowpoint.
+Save yourself the trouble and use a good American-made hollow point.

 Other exotics are best avoided.
 You may occasionally encounter "Thunderzaps,""Omni-Shocks," "Terminators," "Annihilators," "Kaswer Law Grabbers," and other such marginalia in gun shops.
 Stay away.
 If you want to gamble, go to an Indian reservation.
 Don't gamble with your life, or the lives of others.
 Glasers and GECO 9mm BATs are the only proven exotics.

 I have tried to keep specialized technical jargon to a minimum, but it will be helpful for you to understand a few terms and acronyms.

-"Ball" is round-nosed, full metal jacketed ammunition.
+"Ball" is full metal jacketed ammunition.
 All military pistol and rifle ammunition uses full metal jacket bullets.
 Synonyms for ball include FMJ ("full metal jacket"), MC ("metal case") and TMJ ("totally metal jacketed," a term used only by the ammunition maker CCI).